mscdex/node-imap/README.md

 Example
 =======

-This example fetches the 'date', 'from', 'to', 'subject' message headers and the message structure of the first message in the Inbox since May 20, 2010:
+This example fetches the 'date', 'from', 'to', 'subject' message headers and the message structure of all unread messages in the Inbox since May 20, 2010:

     var ImapConnection = require('./imap').ImapConnection, sys = require('sys'),
         imap = new ImapConnection({